bryokim/AirBnB_clone/README.md

 ### **More Info**

-To find out more about inividual classes and methods, you can look into the documentation of the specific class or method in the module it's found in.
+To find out more about individual classes and methods, you can look into the documentation of the specific class or method in the module it's found in.

 ### Author(s)